apookash55/PrisonersDilemma/README.md

 2. Sample results with the existing players with 50 rounds has been added for reference
 3. result.csv - Has the final scores of each player
 4. games.csv - Has the score of each game for each player 1 vs player 2
-5. games/gameno_player_1_VS_player_2.csv - Has detailed info of the game by which contains all the rounds choices
+5. games/gameno_player_1_VS_player_2.csv - Has detailed info of the game which contains all the rounds' choices
 # How to Add Player
-1. Simply create a branch from `master`, add your player classs and create a pull request
+1. Simply create a branch from `master`, add your player class by using the template or creating your own and create a pull request
 2. Make sure the game has been tested befor creating a pr by checking the results